Plawn/Fancy_progressbar/README.md

 	[Optional]
 	create an option object :
 	--> options = bar.Progress_bar_options("kill_when_finished",taskname="bar_name")
+	[Optional]
 	create a Progress_bar :
 	--> some_bar = bar.Progress_bar(options=options)

-	or simply
+	You are not obligated to set options for a bar, default settins will be set if you set them or simply
 	--> some_bar = bar.Progress_bar()
 		some_bar.set_options(options)